eXascaleInfolab/clubmark/README.md

   - The benchmark should be executed exclusively from the current directory (./).
   - The expected format of input datasets (networks) is .ns<l> - network specified by <links> (arcs / edges), a generalization of the .snap, .ncol and Edge/Arcs Graph formats.
   - Paths can contain wildcards: *, ?, +.
-  - Multiple paths can be specified via multiple -i, -s options (one per the item).
+  - Multiple paths can be specified with multiple -i, -s options (one per the item).

 Parameters:
   --help, -h  - show this usage description